-Car accident settlements vary based on the severity of the collision, ranging from a couple thousand dollars for minor collisions to tens of thousands of dollars for long-term, severe injuries.
+Car accident settlements vary based on the severity of the collision and injuries, ranging from a couple thousand dollars for minor collisions to tens or even hundreds of thousands of dollars for long-term, severe injuries.
 Certain factors determine how much compensation you can expect to receive in your claim, one of which is the insurance coverage limits of the driver at fault..

-- Lawsuits versus insurance claims: If you are filing an insurance claim, policy limits may decrease your award amount.
-You cannot claim compensation that exceeds the coverage the at-fault driver holds.
+If you are filing an insurance claim, policy limits may decrease your award amount.
+You often cannot collect compensation that exceeds the coverage the at-fault driver holds.
 If you file a lawsuit, on the other hand, you may be able to obtain more than coverage limits or you may just force the other driver to file for a bankruptcy discharge.
 Each case is different.

-- Severe injuries: The more severe your injuries, the higher your settlement will be.
+The more severe your injuries, the higher your settlement is likely to be.
 Severe injuries require long-term medical care, lead to longer recovery periods and time away from work, and can cause significant emotional and physical trauma.

-- Your ability to work: Lost wages factor into your final settlement, and the amount of time you spend away from work may impact your pain and suffering award as well.
+Lost wages factor into your final settlement, and the amount of time you spend away from work may impact your pain and suffering award as well.
 The longer you spend away from work due to your injuries, the higher your settlement will likely be.
-If you cannot return to work at all, you may receive compensation for permanent disability and the loss of future earnings, which can increase your settlement.
+If you cannot return to work at all, you may receive compensation for permanent disability and the loss of future earnings, which should greatly increase your settlement or recovery.

 If you need assistance determining which factors might affect your car accident settlement, please speak with a lawyer without delay.
 Top-quality legal representation often results in larger awards, so please try to retain the best specialist injury lawyer possible.